wuhy/autoresponse/README.md

 * `mock.faker(locale)`: get `faker` instance with the specified locale, the locale argument is default english

-More details, please refer to the annotation of `autoresponse-config.js`.
+More details, please refer to the [autoresponse-config.js](https://github.com/wuhy/autoresponse/blob/master/lib/autoresponse-config.js).